hpe-container-platform-community/learn-kubedirector/docs/lab/install3.md

 title: Install - Part 3
 ---

-In this section we will build kubedirector from the source code and deploy it to minikube.
+In this section we will deploy KubeDirector to minikube.

 ## Deploy KubeDirector